Past Testimonials – International

 To date Thompson has found all the tutors involved with the course to be very good.
 Dr. Tagried Kurwie’s knowledge and speciality in eel breeding has been an added bonus.
 The teaching techniques are all different and though lanuguage and understanding is sometimes challenging the tutors are very open and helpful.
 Thompson feels the course content is very good and interesting, with a lot of biology theory; though he would like more time in the hatchery.
 Differing opinions and debates between classmates has proved interesting.

 Once Thompson has completed his course he will transfer his position from the Ministry of Fisheries and Marine Resources to the aquaculture division.
 At the Solomon Islands a sea cucumber hatchery is being built at a sustainable level, funded by the Japanese, with product going to the Asian market.
-The MTI Aquatic Studies course is very relevant to Thompson’s future career, with modules in hatchery, lab set up and systems being of specific interest.
+The MIT Aquatic Studies course is very relevant to Thompson’s future career, with modules in hatchery, lab set up and systems being of specific interest.

 Thompson will definitely be recommending the course to others.
-He’s found the support offered by MTI admin staff excellent, with someone always there to help him whenever needed.
+He’s found the support offered by MIT admin staff excellent, with someone always there to help him whenever needed.
 Coming from a small town himself, he thinks Warkworth is the perfect place to study for Pacific Islanders.
 There are few distractions which gives a greater ability to learn.

 Cristian Vargas – Chile: Aquaculture